Database-Management-System-Project2020/Database/README.md

 2- books.php

-Contains many functionس related to the books table
+Contains many functions related to the books table

 To insert values you should make an object of the class and pass the values you want to insert,